 Try to think past today.
-It’s hard to do because we are so focused on work, family and social issues that take up all of our available time.
+It’s hard to do because we are so focused on work, family, politics and social issues that take up all of our available time.
 But that can leave the future unplanned.

 A pretty common concern today is outliving money planned for retirement.
 Do you think you will live a long life?